Burlington, CO

 About Burlington, CO

-Burlington is a small community in Colorado with a population of 3,165 residents.
-The median household income is $59,842 per year, which is near the national average.
-The median age in Burlington is 38.7 years.
+Burlington is a small town located in Colorado with a population of 3,165 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,842 per year, which is 20% below the national median of $75,149.
+The median age of 38.7 years is close to the US median age of 38.9 years.

 Cost of Living in Burlington, CO